 If you would like to read more about some of the research presented at ESHRE, you can download 'Vitrolife abstracts book ESHRE 2020' below.

-Watch our symposium 'AI based embryo evaluation: Empower your decisions'
+Watch our symposium 'Development of robust ai based embryo evaluation'

 If you missed our symposium or would like to watch it again, then you can find it here.